DaleOrders/AWS-Study-Notes/README.md

 VPC Consideration

-- What size should the VPC be.
+- What size should the VPC be?
 This will limit the use.
 - Are there any networks we can't use?
 - Be mindful of ranges other VPCs use or are used in other cloud environments
 - Try to predict the future uses.